Home maintenance log and record keeping for homeowners

 Tracking maintenance but not the appliances themselves

 Knowing your furnace was serviced in November is only half the picture.
-Knowing it's a 2017 Carrier with a 20-year heat exchanger warranty — that's what turns a service date into actual information.
+Knowing it's a 2017 Carrier with a 20-year heat exchanger warranty turns a service date into actual information.
 Start with the model numbers.
-The maintenance log is more useful once the appliance specs are there.
+The maintenance log is more useful once the appliance specs are in there.

 Not logging DIY work